We are committed to understanding and managing our impact on the environment.

 • Duplex printing is set as default on the majority of printers.

-• Procurement includes duplex printers as standard and eco-mode printing; PCs procured use lower energy processor technologies.
+• Procurement includes duplex printers as standard and eco-mode printing

 • Replacing CRT displays with LCD displays, reducing energy usage.